Harshdev625/Smart-Brain/README.md

    npm run start
    ```

-6. Face Recognition Brain is now running on localhost.
+6. Smart Brain is now running on localhost.

 7. For Backend visit [Face-Recognition-Brain-Backend-Mongo](https://github.com/Harshdev625/Face-Recognition-Brain-Backend-Mongo)
 8. Find a Picture of a Person and 'Copy the image address'.